josemic/eNose/README.md

    ethtool -K eth0 gro off

-   Similarly apply this to all other activated offload features.
+   Similarly apply this to all other activated offloading features.

    Note:
-   This process has to be repeated after server start.
+   This has to be repeated after server start.

 ## QUICK SETUP